SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson2_TheBoxModel/Notes_Lesson2_TheBoxModel.md

 ---

 Apparently most, but **not all** modern browsers use a default font-size of `16px`.
-This is important because we can base the CSS fallback on this, mostly common, browser behaviour.
+This is important because we can base the CSS fallback on this common browser behaviour.
 Here an example of the logic behind approach:

 ```css
 /* setting p elements to a font-size of 1.25rem */